-Early Childhood
+Early Childhood - Suggested Coursework

-Associate in Arts Code: 1114 Contact Persons: QC Faculty, Catherine Melear, 309-796-5988, Rm.
-1-455; East Campus, Assistant Dean, 309-854-1723, Rm.
-A-203
+Contact Persons: QC Faculty, Jodi Becker, 309-796-5410, Rm.
+1-453; East Campus, Advising, 309-854-1709

 Students planning to major in early childhood education at a four-year institution should follow the Black Hawk College Associate in Arts curriculum for early childhood education.
 In order to be accepted in the Illinois Teacher Preparation Programs, students must pass the TAP (Test of Academic Proficiency) test or the ACT test (to a certain standard).
-Students taking the required courses gain experience and information with can help them determine whether their career goals align with teacher certification programs.
+Students taking the required courses gain experience and information which can help them determine whether their career goals align with teacher certification programs.
 The completion of the course of student outlined below will satisfy the graduation requirements of Black Hawk College.

 Since all universities require specific courses for education majors, students should identify the school of transfer early.
 Because requirements in all education curricula frequently change and usually vary by institution, students should consult a BHC transfer advisor each term and, in addition, talk with an education advisor at the transfer school to confirm appropriate course selection throughout their course of study at Black Hawk College.
 The courses listed below do not apply to every transfer school.
 More specifically, the courses below are designed to facilitate a transfer to Western Illinois University.
 Even while designed for WIU, students should talk with both a WIU and BHC advisor regarding their selection of courses.
-64